Fire bomb attack on table dance bar kills at least 23 in Mexico | DW | 28.08.2019

-The fire was apparently started when men attacked the table dance bar with Molotov cocktails.
+Armed men opened fire with maschine guns and threw petrol bombs inside a table dance bar in a major port city in Veracruz state.
+The Gulf coast state is one of Mexico's most violent.

-At least 23 people were killed and another 13 injured in a fire caused by an attack on a bar in Mexico's Gulf coast port city of Coatzacoalcos.
+At least 23 people were killed and another 13 severely injured when assailants attacked a night club in Mexico's Gulf coast port city of Coatzacoalcos.

-The fire, which started on Tuesday night, killed 8 women and 15 men.
+The attack, which started on Tuesday night, killed 8 women and 15 men.

 Read more: Against the current: Femicide in Mexico on the rise and growing more brutal

-Local media reported that the fire was started when several attackers threw Molotov cocktails at the El Caballo Blanco (The White Horse) table dance bar.
+Local media reported men first opened fire with maschine guns and then threw Molotov cocktails inside the El Caballo Blanco (The White Horse) table dance bar when it was packed full of people.

-Pictures on the establishment's Facebook page show images of dancers, customers, walls painted with nude women and "VIP rooms."
+Pictures on the night club's Facebook page show images of dancers, customers, walls painted with nude women and "VIP rooms."

 The attorney-general's office said they were working with police to investigate and find the perpetrators.